NightDev19/CoffeeHousePHP/Readme.md

+# Tutorial

-1) Create a Database "form" in localhost/phpmyadmin
+## 1) Create a Database "form" in localhost/phpmyadmin

+---

-2) Import "users.sql" from database "form" file given in database folder
+## 2) Import "users.sql" from database "form" file given in database folder

+---

-3) Make sure your xampp config in mail function if not so follow these steps so you can send the mail.
+## 3) Make sure your xampp config in mail function if not so follow these steps so you can send the mail.

 	Go to the (C:xampp\php) and open the PHP configuration setting file then find the [mail function] by scrolling down or simply press ctrl+f